What is Silica Fume (Microsilica)?

 The color of silica fume collected from the same smelter in a day is the same.

 Normally, a densification silo contains 24 ton of base material with bulk density of 300kg/m3.
-And around 10 ton per day silica fume will be added in the silo, homogeneously mix with the base material to densify.
+And around 10 ton per day silica fume will be added in the silo, evenly mix with the base material to densify.
 An above-40-minute densification process can ensure that the color of silica fume collected in a day is consistent.

 The densification silo discharges also about 10 ton quantity once a day, retaining 24 ton as base material.